Multilogin X vs. Octo Browser: Comparing Two Powerful Anti-Detect Browsers

 Multilogin X features a separate help button that links to documentation or opens a widget for tech support requests.
 Unlike Octo Browser, there is no FAQ section in the chat, so even for common questions you must submit a request and wait for a response.
 For quicker help, you can also join the Telegram chat.

-Overall, profile management in the Multilogin X interface is limited in functionality, likely due to its browser-based nature.
+Overall, Multilogin X offers less functionality in its profile management interface.
 The key differences between Octo and Multilogin interfaces are summarized below:

 Profile Settings